Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Proof of the main results

-Follows of the Proposition \ref{propexp} and Lemma \ref{GapAnalt} that if $\phi $ is a Holder continuous potential and $t\phi$ is expanding for all $t \in \R$ then $f$ has no phase transition with respect to $\phi$, in addition we obtain others thermodynamic information.
+It follows of the Proposition \ref{propexp} and Lemma \ref{GapAnalt} that if $\phi $ is a H\"older continuous potential and $t\phi$ is expanding for all $t \in \R$, then $f$ has no phase transition with respect to $\phi$, in addition, we obtain other thermodynamic informations.
 Therefore, we will show that this property is dense in the uniform topology.

 Given $f$ a dynamics in our context, we define the following set: